-- Drop all canvas immediately after checking whether tents are occupied. - Notify Camp Director, Program Director or Quartermaster immediately. - DO NOT ATTEMPT TO EXTINGUISH THE FIRE.
+- With the exception of the framed tents in Armadillo Campsite, drop all tents immediately after checking whether tents are occupied. - Notify Camp Director, Program Director or Quartermaster immediately. - DO NOT ATTEMPT TO EXTINGUISH THE FIRE.
 NO TENT IS WORTH THE POSSIBILITY OF INJURING A SCOUT OR SCOUTER.